-If you enjoy online shopping or if you’re going overseas, compare and save with cards which have no foreign transaction fees and no annual fees.
+If you enjoy online shopping or if you’re going overseas, compare and save with no foreign transaction fees and no annual fees.

 Compare no foreign transaction fee credit cards with $0 annual fee